PavlidisLab/rdp/docs/customization.md

 - [medium.com/@raupach/how-to-install-lets-encrypt-with-tomcat-3db8a469e3d2](https://medium.com/@raupach/how-to-install-lets-encrypt-with-tomcat-3db8a469e3d2)
 - [community.letsencrypt.org/t/configuring-lets-encrypt-with-tomcat-6-x-and-7-x/32416](https://community.letsencrypt.org/t/configuring-lets-encrypt-with-tomcat-6-x-and-7-x/32416)

 Registries can access each other public data by enabling `rdp.settings.isearch.enabled` and setting up the `rdp.settings.isearch.apis` in the `application.properties` file to contain a comma-delimited list of partner registry URLs.

 ```ini
 rdp.settings.isearch.enabled=true
 rdp.settings.isearch.apis=https://register.rare-diseases-catalyst-network.ca/
 ```

 A secure communication between different instances is achieved using a special search token which gets appended to remote queries.
-Currently there is one token that is used by all partner registries.
+Currently, there is one token that is used by all partner registries.

-The token can be generated using OpenSSL: `openssl rand -base64 24` and it would look something like this: `hrol3Y4z2OE0ayK227i8oHTLDjPtRfb4` (this is just an example).
+The token can be generated using OpenSSL: `openssl rand -base64 24` and it would look something like
+this: `hrol3Y4z2OE0ayK227i8oHTLDjPtRfb4` (this is just an example).
 Once generated, this token is shared securely with partner registries.

 The token is added to the `application.properties` file in the following way: